Three types of Fellowships are offered in Cross-Sectional Imaging:

 In addition, a personal statement, updated CV, completed application form and three letters of recommendation (one from the program director and one from a faculty member in radiology) in PDF format is required.All applications will be reviewed by the Cross-sectional imaging faculty and select applicants will be invited for an interview.

-PLEASE NOTE: Candidates should be board eligible or certified by the American Board of Radiology, hold or be eligible for a permanent medical license in Connecticut, and must have evidence of valid work authorization.
+*Please note: Candidates should be board eligible or certified by the American Board of Radiology, hold or be eligible for a permanent medical license in Connecticut, and must have evidence of valid work authorization.
+Being authorized to work in the United States is a precondition of employment in this Cross-Sectional Imaging Fellowship Program.
+The fellowship program and the department of Radiology and Biomedical Imaging are unable to sponsor applicants requiring a work visa.

 Yale University School of Medicine